-Your feet will also suffer as sneakers are also not built to withstand shock as well as tennis shoes.
+Your feet will also suffer as non-tennis sneakers are also not built to withstand shock as well as tennis shoes.

+To enjoy tennis, you don’t need them.
+To play properly and regularly, you definitely do.
 They’re a bigger investment upfront but if you have the ability to invest in them, it’s worth it.

 Tennis shoes do make playing a lot more enjoyable because of the dedicated attention to detail that shoe manufacturers take to suit the game of tennis.